ashleydavis/the-data-wrangler-blog/_posts/2020-09-19-microservices-for-startups-1.md

             Asset storage
         </td>
         <td>
             An abstraction on our external file storage.
-Allows<br>
-            us to plugin in different storage engines depending<br>
-            on customer requirements (again keeping our options open).
+Allows us to plugin in different storage engines depending on customer requirements (again keeping our options open).
         </td>
     </tr>